codetapacademy/my-cv-v2-starter/README.md

 ## What do you get out of it

-This is your first PROfessional website where you'll:
+This is your first PROfessional website where you'll master how to:
 1. use Visual Studio Code as your editor
 1. use simple icons by creating custom fonts
 1. read a design and create pixel perfect interface